Hetty is here to help ……

 How much does delivery cost?

-Delivery is for all mainland UK addresses is £6.00 or £3.00 for orders of only seeds.
-Delivery is free for all orders over £100.
+Delivery for all mainland UK addresses is for orders of £10 to £30 is £7.50.
+For orders over £30 to £50 delivery is £5.
+For orders of only seeds, delivery is £3.
+Delivery is free for all orders over £50.
 Delivery to parts of Scotland, Northern Ireland, the Scottish Highlands and Island, the Isle of Man and the Isle of Wight may incur an additional delivery charge which will automatically be added at the checkout, some areas we are not currently able to ship to.

 When will my order be dispatched?

 We are currently dispatching orders within 8 working days from the day we receive an order, with many orders being dispatched sooner.

 I’ve been contacted by Hetty to say a variety of plants I ordered are not now available.
 How can this happen as they showed as being in stock when I placed the order?